 A recognition of those rich resources led John M. Dunn, then the new president of Western Michigan University, to challenge the community to consider the development of a medical school during his first Academic Convocation and State of the University address in October 2007.
 President Dunn's address sparked community interest and within six weeks a Medical School Feasibility Committee was formed.
 In 2008, consultants were retained to conduct detailed feasibility assessments and by January 2009, the feasibility studies confirmed what President Dunn had observed – Kalamazoo possessed the substantial assets and necessary building blocks to establish an outstanding medical school.

-The success of the joint residency program, as well as a shared desire to strengthen graduate medical education in Kalamazoo, led both hospitals in 1973 both hospitals to form the Southwest Michigan Area Health Education Center (SMAHEC), a non-profit organization devoted to medical education.
-However, SMAHEC's corporate structure was not conducive for responding to national changes in health care and, in 1989, Michigan State University’s College of Human Medicine was added as a corporation partner as SMAHEC reemerged under a new name: Michigan State University Kalamazoo Center for Medical Studies.
+The success of the joint residency program, as well as a shared desire to strengthen graduate medical education in Kalamazoo, led both hospitals in 1973 to form the Southwest Michigan Area Health Education Center (SMAHEC), a non-profit organization devoted to medical education.
+However, SMAHEC's corporate structure was not conducive to respond to national changes in health care and, in 1989, Michigan State University’s College of Human Medicine was added as a corporation partner as SMAHEC transitioned under a new name: Michigan State University Kalamazoo Center for Medical Studies.

 The appellation aptly reflected the renewed direction of the organization.
-MSU brought an academic focus to the corporation, including serving as a clinical campus of the MSU medical school and having faculty appointed by the university in all teaching roles.
+MSU brought an academic focus to the corporation, with Kalamazoo serving as a regional clinical campus of the MSU medical school and having faculty in Kalamazoo appointed by MSU, recognizing faculty teaching roles.

 In 1994, the clinics and administrative offices, which had been scattered throughout the city, came together at one location – the University Medical and Health Sciences Center on Oakland Drive.
 The center was renovated to offer state-of-the-art learning facilities and position the institution to continue medical student and resident training in a world of healthcare increasingly focused on outpatient care.
 The building's name symbolized the symbiotic relationship of two universities, two hospitals, and medicine and health.